 As we read earlier, a foundational principle of Prior Learning Assessment is that the credit awarded to you is for the learning you’ve done, not just for the experience itself.
 And PLA awards academic credit for specific classes already in the BSU Academic Catalog, so the way you demonstrate your knowledge has to address a specific course’s material.
-For example, if you were challenging Interpersonal Communication, you’d need to give evidence of what you’ve learned about that specific topic, rather than simply listing your years of customer service work.
+For example, if you were challenging a course on Interpersonal Communication, you’d need to give evidence of what you’ve learned about that specific topic, rather than simply listing your years of customer service work.

 In other words, PLA is a way to confirm that you’ve already learned all the things a class would’ve taught you.
 You just learned them outside of a classroom.
 For many students, they know the material so well that not only should they not have to take the class, but that they could actually teach the class.

 When you’re preparing to challenge a course, how do you know what the course covers, to see if you’ve already learned the material through experience?
-The answer is the same one so many questions students ask their professors: it’s in the syllabus.
+The answer is the same one as so many questions students ask their professors: it’s in the syllabus.

 In every syllabus there should be a section titled Course Objectives.
 It may also be called Learning Outcomes or Learning Objectives or some similar phrasing.
 The course objectives are a list of things students in the course should know, understand, or be able to do after passing the class.